Kyle Richards Hoped To Reconcile With Lisa Vanderpump At The ‘RHOBH’ Premiere Party

 “I was looking forward to speaking to her tonight actually,” Richards told Life & Style magazine during the event, according to a report shared on February 14.

-While many believed Vanderpump would be a now-show on Tuesday night, namely Lisa Rinna, who called her out in advance and demanded she attend because it is “her job,” Vanderpump did attend the event with husband Ken Todd.
-That said, she arrived to the party before her co-stars and reportedly left the event just as they began to arrive.
+While many believed Vanderpump would be a no-show on Tuesday night, namely Lisa Rinna, who called her out in advance and demanded she attend because it is “her job,” Vanderpump did attend the event with husband Ken Todd.
+That said, she arrived at the party before her co-stars and reportedly left the event just as they began to arrive.

 According to Richards, she thought Tuesday night’s Real Housewives of Beverly Hills premiere party would be the perfect opportunity to sit down and discuss her friendship with Vanderpump.
 As she explained, she felt a celebratory event could bring them back together.